How Much Does College Cost? Discover Important Information That You Need to Know

 Although some people feel that college should be free, the current reality is that it is not.
 So keep reading and discover the average cost of college in order to become better prepared for the future!

 * In this article, the terms vocational school, career college, and trade school are used interchangeably.
-For more information about how these terms are defined, check out The Ultimate Trade School Definition: 3 Amazing Attributes.

 The Opportunity Cost of Going to College

 Many potential students just like you wonder about the opportunity cost of attending college.
 After all, with every choice that you make, you are choosing not to do something else.
 So by choosing to attend college, you are choosing not to remain in the workforce.
 And along with less time spent in the workforce, time spent in school often results in higher student debt.
 So is the potential college opportunity cost even worth it?

 A 2016 study examined job creation during the post-recession recovery from January 2010 to January 2016.
 In that time, 11.6 million jobs were created, and over 95 percent of them went to people with at least some post-secondary education.
 It was also found that workers with at least some college education make up 65 percent of the workforce.2 So a growing number of jobs require some level of higher education.
 But is there any benefit to your earnings?

 In 2014, the median family income for families that were headed by a four-year college graduate was more than double the median income for families that were headed by a high school graduate.1 Additionally, young adults who held bachelor's degrees earned an average of 66 percent more per year than high school graduates.
 And those with associate degrees earned almost 17 percent more than high school graduates.3